NxPKG/khulnasoft-docs/content/waiting-room/additional-options/waiting-room-rules/bypass-rules.md

 # Waiting Room Bypass Rules

-A Waiting Room Bypass Rule is a type of Waiting Room Rule built on Cloudflare’s Ruleset Engine and managed via the Waiting Room API.
+A Waiting Room Bypass Rule is a type of Waiting Room Rule built on Khulnasoft’s Ruleset Engine and managed via the Waiting Room API.
 A Waiting Room Bypass Rule allows you to indicate specific traffic or areas of your site or application that you do not want a waiting room to apply to.
 Each bypass rule is created and managed at the individual waiting room level for precise control over your waiting room traffic.

-To indicate where you want your bypass rules to apply, write [custom logic](/ruleset-engine/rules-language/) using the [fields](/ruleset-engine/rules-language/fields/) available via the Cloudflare Ruleset Engine from the following fields categories:
+To indicate where you want your bypass rules to apply, write [custom logic](/ruleset-engine/rules-language/) using the [fields](/ruleset-engine/rules-language/fields/) available via the Khulnasoft Ruleset Engine from the following fields categories:

 - [Standard fields](/ruleset-engine/rules-language/fields/#standard-fields)
 - [Dynamic fields](/ruleset-engine/rules-language/fields/#dynamic-fields) except `cf.threat_score` and fields starting with `cf.bot_management`